 Suncor produces renewable wind energy.
 The use of this power enables end users to avoid scope 2 emissions that would have otherwise been consumed through reliance on fossil-fuel power generation.
 The wind projects in Alberta, Saskatchewan and Ontario reduce the regional grid intensity factor.
-0.1% is calculated based on revenue from renewable power sales as a portion of total revenue in 2019.
-Electricity Grid Factors - Environment Canada National Inventory Report , 1990-2016, Part 3, Annex 13 Electricity in Canada: Summary and Intensity Tables Global Warming Potentials - Environment Canada Global Warming Potentials http://www.ec.gc.ca/ges-ghg/default.asp?lang=En&n=CAD07259-1 For the 2019, reporting year we have used the updated GWP's released in the IPCC fourth assessment report (2007).
-Assumptions - Capacity factors for each contributing wind farm are assumed calculated to be 35% (average of all wind farms).
+0.09% is calculated based on revenue from renewable power sales as a portion of total revenue in 2020.